LI-COR-Environmental/eddypro-engine/README.md

 ## Overview

-You can use the EddyPro installation program to install the following components:
+The EddyPro installer installs the following components:

 - EddyPro Engine, the core engine, a command line software
 - EddyPro GUI, the graphical user interface to configure and run the engine